-Norfolk Southern intermodal train crosses lift bridge over the Tennessee River on the CSX Chattanooga Subdivision, at Bridgeport, Alabama, as they make their way to the NS CNO&TP (Rathole) Second District and on north on April 26, 2024.
+Norfolk Southern intermodal train crosses over the Tennessee River on the CSX Chattanooga Subdivision, at Bridgeport, Alabama, as they make their way to the NS CNO&TP (Rathole) Second District and on north on April 26, 2024.

-Tech Info: DJI Mavic 3 Classic Drone, RAW, 24mm, f/2.8, 1/500, ISO 150.
+Tech Info: DJI Mavic 3 Classic Drone, RAW, 24mm, f/2.8, 1/1000, ISO 180.

-Norfolk Southern intermodal train crosses lift bridge over the Tennessee River on the CSX Chattanooga Subdivision, at Bridgeport, Alabama, as they make their way to the NS CNO&TP (Rathole) Second District and on north on April 26, 2024.
+Norfolk Southern intermodal train crosses over the Tennessee River on the CSX Chattanooga Subdivision, at Bridgeport, Alabama, as they make their way to the NS CNO&TP (Rathole) Second District and on north on April 26, 2024.

-Tech Info: DJI Mavic 3 Classic Drone, RAW, 24mm, f/2.8, 1/500, ISO 150.
+Tech Info: DJI Mavic 3 Classic Drone, RAW, 24mm, f/2.8, 1/1000, ISO 180.

 September 22, 2019 - Ever have one of those days where you wait, wait and wait some more, but a train never shows up for the picture you want to take?
 Well, fellow railfans, Bill Crecco, Ryan Scott and I waited for over 3 hours here at Tunnel Hill, Georgia for a northbound train before finally giving up and heading to another location.
 I even came back for about another 30 minutes later in the day without any luck at this spot on the Chattanooga Subdivision.
 Some days are just like that, but still I got a good shot of them waiting on a train!
 If you too have shots you like, where you are waiting on a train, then you might want to join my Waiting on a Train Photography Group!